Inner Worlds is a quarterly digital zine of speculative stories about our inner lives; our thoughts, our emotions, our perceptions, our dreams.

 - We don't ask for stories to be 'own voices' (that is, for the writer to have lived experience as a member of the identity group they are writing about) but please think carefully about why you are the right person to tell this story, and what research you might need to do to tell it sensitively.

-- Don't send us work created using language learning models such as Story Engine or ChatGPT.
+- Don't send us work created using so-called 'AI' language learning models such as Story Engine or ChatGPT.
 If we learn that you used these tools to produce your story you will be banned from submitting stories in future.

 If we decline your story